envoyproxy/learnenvoy/_articles/circuit-breaking.md

 3 < HTTP/1.1 503 Service Unavailable
 ```

 This is good!
-Our retry policy doesn't affect POST requests, only GETs
+Our retry policy doesn't affect POST requests, only GETs, so our
+goal was achieved.

+## Wrap-up